mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Underneath the curve widget there are two more options:

-Share Curves across all settings
+Share curve across all settings
     This is for the list of sensors.
 Toggling this will make all the sensors use the same curve.
 Unchecked, all checked sensors will have separate curves.
-Curves Calculation Mode
+Curves calculation mode:
     This indicates how the multiple values of the sensor curves are used.
 The curves always go from 0 to 1.0, so if one curve outputs 0.5 and the other 0.7, then...